ademuri/colordance-circle/README.md

 upload, run `make upload`.
 By default, it will use the port `/dev/ttyACM0`, which should work for Ubuntu.
 You can set the `PORT` environment variable from the output of the arduino-cli command as above if needed.

+On Mac, if you're using Homebrew, you'll need to use `gmake` instead of `make`, since the `make` version is very old and doesn't support the multi-line bash function used in the `Makefile`.